LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Experimental Results

-\item In the overlapped implementation, \scheme provides a further speedup of up to $12.7\times$ and $4.1\times$ over \google and \googlep, respectively.
-This is due to the fact that \scheme requires more communication and computation cost in the offline phase than the baseline protocols and the overlapped implementation helps to mitigate this extra cost. \item \scheme provides the smallest speedup in the most training-intensive task, training EfficientNet-B0 on GLD-23K dataset.
-This is due to the fact that training time is dominant in this task, and training takes almost the same time in \scheme and baseline protocols.
-In particular, \scheme provides significant speedup of the aggregate-model recovery phase at the server over the baseline protocols in all considered tasks.
+\textbf{Impact of model size:} \scheme provides a significant speedup of the aggregate-model recovery phase at the server over the baseline protocols in all considered model sizes.
+When training EfficientNet-B0 on GLD-23K dataset, \scheme provides the smallest speedup in the most training-intensive task.
+This is because training time is dominant in this task, and training takes almost the same time in \scheme and baseline protocols.

+\textbf{Aggregation-only:} When comparing the aggregation time only, the speedup remains the same for various model sizes as shown in Table~\ref{tbl:summary}.
+We note that speeding up the aggregation phase by itself is still very important because local training and aggregation phases are not necessarily happening one immediately after the other.
+For example, local training may be done sporadically and opportunistically throughout the day (whenever resources are available), while global aggregation may be postponed to a later time when a large fraction of the users are done with local training, and they are available for aggregation (e.g., $2$ am).

-\item \scheme incurs the smallest running time for the case of $p=0.3$, which is almost identical to the case of $p=0.1$.
-Recall that \scheme can select design parameter $U$ between $T = 0.5N$ and $N-D = (1-p)N$.
+\textbf{Impact of $U$:} \scheme incurs the smallest running time for the case when $p=0.3$, which is almost identical to the case when $p=0.1$.
+Recall that \scheme can select the design parameter $U$ between $T = 0.5N$ and $N-D = (1-p)N$.
 Within this range, while increasing $U$ reduces the size of the symbol to be decoded, it also increases the complexity of decoding each symbol.
-The experimental results suggest that the optimal choices for the cases of $p=0.1$ and $p=0.3$ are both $U=\lfloor0.7N\rfloor$, which leads to a faster execution than the case of $p=0.5$ where $U$ can only be chosen as $U=0.5N+1$.
+The experimental results suggest that the optimal choices for the cases of $p=0.1$ and $p=0.3$ are both $U=\lfloor0.7N\rfloor$, which leads to a faster execution than when $p=0.5$, where $U$ can only be chosen as $U=0.5N+1$.